Televised Football In The Regions: The Beautiful South

 By the end of the decade, however, it had finally started to feel as though something was starting to move.
 A combination of a renewed television contract following ITV’s “Snatch Of The Day” attempt to secure exclusive television rights for the first time and the revivals of both Southampton, who seemed as likely as anyone to be the club best-equipped to challenge Liverpool during the 1980s after winning promotion back to the First Division in 1978 and reaching the League Cup final a year later, and Brighton & Hove Albion, who were promoted to the First Division for the first time in 1979, finally persuaded Southern to up their game.
 The company had started using the Southsport name for its local football coverage from the start of the 1978/79 season, switching to “Southsport Soccer and The Big Match” the following season, but even the arrival of football highlights on a Saturday night – the 1980 television deal guaranteed alternating Saturday night/Sunday afternoon slots for the BBC and ITV for the first time – couldn’t persuade Southern to broadcast a regular weekly show.

-What the IBA probably weren’t expecting at this point was the massive hissy fit that Souther threw.
-TVS spent months trying to persuade Southern to sell its studios until it finally succeeded.
-TVS was forced to use Portakabins in Southern’s car park until Southern finally agreed to lease its studios for the production of TVS programmes and sell them to TVS outright at the end of 1981.
-Furthermore, on the night that the franchises changed hands, New Year’s Eve 1981, Southern made their last programme the bizarre “And It’s Goodbye From Us”, which served as a wake for themselves and included a derogatory song about TVS from Richard Stilgoe called “Portakabin TV” as well as a lengthy goodbye featuring many of the company’s announcers and presenters, lined up in front of the camera with rictus grins as though about to face a firing squad made up of clowns.
-After the programme finished, Southern switched their transmitters off with no closing or shut-down announcements, only the company’s well-known star logo eerily spinning off into deep space.
+What the IBA probably weren’t expecting at this point was the massive hissy fit that the outgoing contractor subsequently threw.
+TVS spent months trying to persuade Southern to sell its studios until it finally succeeded, and the new company was forced to use portable cabins in Southern’s car park until Southern finally agreed to lease its studios for the production of TVS programmes and sell them to TVS outright at the end of 1981.
+Furthermore, on the night that the franchises changed hands, New Year’s Eve 1981, Southern made their last programme the bizarre “And It’s Goodbye From Us”, which served as a wake for themselves and included a derogatory song about TVS from Richard Stilgoe called “Portable Cabin TV” – sample lin, “It’ll be all systems go in our Maidson studio, just so as we work out where Maidstone is”) as well as a lengthy goodbye show featuring many of the company’s announcers and presenters, lined up in front of cameras wearing rictus grins, as though about to face a firing squad made up of clowns.
+After the programme finished, Southern switched their transmitters off with no closing or shut-down announcements, only the company’s well-known star logo eerily spinning off into a deep space background.

-The new company came to life with a rainbow coloured logo and a jaunty brass fanfare the next morning.
+The new company came to life the following morning with a rainbow coloured logo and a jaunty brass fanfare.
 TVS had started its life as the brainchild of producer James Gatward, executive Bob Southgate, and journalist Martin Jackson.
 In recognition of the IBA’s decision to rename the region “The South & South-East of England” (following the transfer of a transmitter which brought the whole of the south-eastern corner of England under their sphere and the subsequent requirement to run it as a “dual-franchise” region), they promised new studios in Maidstone and a focus on quality programming, specifically in the areas of science and children’s programming.

 Viewers across the south and south-east of England certainly saw an immediate upswing in local football coverage as the new company sought to ingratiate itself with its local audience.
 The new company named its show Sunday Sportshow for the remainder of the season, featuring as its first match a game between Brighton & Hove Albion and West Ham United with commentary provided by Gerald Sinstadt, who’d quit his former position with Granada to work for TVS covering opera the previous year.
 He would move back to the BBC in the middle of the 1980s and even now, at eighty-seven years old, he still writes a weekly football column for the Stoke Sentinel newspaper.